catberry/catberry/docs/modules/placeholders.md

 By default Catberry tries to save current scroll position when rendering in browser but in some situation you may need to scroll top of page when change content of page.
-In this case you can add `data-scroll-top` attribute to your placeholder HTML element.
+In this case you can add `data-scroll-top` attribute to your placeholder`s HTML element.
 After such placeholder was rendered page will be scrolled top.

 ##Loading class